ICB-DCM/solverstudy/README.md

 # Solver Study

-This repository contains all python files and (supplementary) figures for the manuscript 'Benchmarking of numerical integration methods for ODE models of biological systems'.
+This repository contains all python files and (supplementary) figures for the manuscript "Benchmarking of numerical integration methods for ODE models of biological systems'.

 ## Preparations

 The study was performed on Linux (Ubuntu 20.10) with Anaconda python 3.8.5 (for Minoconda minor changes are necessary).
-All scripts can be found under `Python_Scripts`, which we henceforth assume to be the working directory (`cd Python_Scripts`).

 ### Installation